TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 <% end %>
 ~~~

 The above example will generate a turbo frame for every article.
-Each frame will have a unique id like `article_1` or `article_2` and all we had to include was our article variable!
+Each frame will have a unique id like `article_1` or `article_2` and all we had to include was our article variable.

 #### Connecting to Other Frames